frenchfrysays3/Setting-Up-a-School-Proxy/README.md

 4. **4everproxy:** Provides options to remove JavaScript and cookies and allows customization of the webpage’s look.
 It’s a free proxy site without speed or file size limitations and includes the ability to choose the server and country to circumvent geo-restrictions.

+5. **Interstellar:** Provides A sleek design and easy controls and is a free proxy site.
+There are multiple ways of getting to this.

 ## How to Set Up a Proxy on a School Computer

 1. **Find a Proxy Server:** Search for free or paid proxy servers online.
 Choose a reputable one to avoid security issues.